-This cake is fun because you mix together the dry ingredients, then take out 1/2 a cup of those dry crumbs to sprinkle on the top of the batter, which makes a sugary streusel topping.
+This cake is fun because you mix together the dry ingredients, then take out ½ a cup of those dry crumbs to sprinkle on the top of the batter, which makes a sugary streusel topping.
 I had never met a cake like this before.

-Glorified Gingerbread Cake
+How to Store Gingerbread Cake

-- In a medium size bowl, mix together the flour, sugar, ginger and cinnamon.
+In a medium size bowl, mix together the flour, sugar, ginger and cinnamon.
 Cut in the butter and mix into the dry ingredients to make fine crumbs.
-Take out 1/2 cup crumbs and set them aside so you can sprinkle them on top of the cake batter.
+Take out ½ cup crumbs and set them aside so you can sprinkle them on top of the cake batter.

 To the remaining crumbs, add the egg, molasses, salt, baking soda and buttermilk.
 Mix until the ingredients are well blended and the batter is smooth.

-- Sprinkle the remaining crumbs on top of the batter.
+Sprinkle the remaining crumbs on top of the batter.

-- Bake at 350 degrees for 40-45 minutes, or until a knife inserted into the cake comes out clean.
+Bake at 350 degrees for 40 minutes, or until a knife inserted into the cake comes out clean.

 The calories shown are based on the cake being cut into 9 pieces, with 1 serving being 1 slice of cake.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate.Recipe Source: Mennonite Community Cookbook